cloud-barista/cb-tumblebug/docs/feature_guide/cloud-agnostic-image.md

 ### Why Use Cloud-Agnostic Image?

 **Problem:**
-- Creating custom images manually involves multiple steps: Provision VM → Install Software → Verify → Stop VM → Create Image → Delete VM.
+- Creating custom images manually involves multiple steps: Provision Node → Install Software → Verify → Stop Node → Create Image → Delete Node.
 - Doing this across multiple clouds (AWS, Azure, GCP, etc.) requires different tools and procedures.
-- Managing the timing (waiting for VM to be ready, waiting for image to be available) is complex and error-prone.
+- Managing the timing (waiting for Node to be ready, waiting for image to be available) is complex and error-prone.

 **Solution:**
 - **One-Click Automation**: Define your infrastructure and software once, and Tumblebug handles the rest.